What causes chest pain?

 While there’s no specific test to diagnose costochondritis, most diagnoses are made by first eliminating other potential causes with a chest X-ray and an EKG, and then arriving at a diagnosis based on exam findings and patients’ symptoms.
 Treatment for costochondritis includes warm compresses and anti-inflammatories.

-At GoHealth Urgent Care, we offer on-site Xrays and EKGs.
-Click below to save your spot online:
+At our urgent care centers, we offer on-site X-rays and EKGs.
+Walk in or save your spot online.

 Sources: